pulp/pulp_rpm/docs/workflows/copy.rst

 * add or remove individual content units from a repository by HREF
 * roll back the content present in a repository to that of a previous version using 'base_version'
-* clone a repository version from another repo using 'base_version'
+* clone a repository version using '"base_version".
+This operation will create a new repository version in the current repository which is a copy of the one specified as the "base_version", regardless of what content was previously present in the repository.
+This can be combined with adding and removing content units in the same call.
+For worklows check the :ref:`Recipes section <copy-recipes>`.

 .. literalinclude:: ../_scripts/copy_basic.sh
    :language: bash